xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.3 =
+* fixed issue with display field order when using the fields attribute in the shortcode
+* access to edit readonly fields is now given to editor users
+* fixed issue with field options when using the PDb_Template class in a custom template

 = 1.9.2 =
 * fixed admin list pagination in alternate session mode